KenKundert/inform/doc/user.rst

 """

 .. py:function:: vvv(\*args)
+   :noindex:

-:func:`inform.vvv` prints variables from the calling scope.
+:func:`vvv` prints variables from the calling scope.
 If no arguments are given, then all the variables are printed.
 You can optionally give specific variables on the argument list and only those variables are printed.

 .. code:: python